mariallugare/News-App/README.md

 News-App

 # Project Description
-This is a news API application that gives you the latest news and on different categories;Sports, Technology, Sciences, Business and health.
+This is a news APP application that gives you the latest news and on different categories;Sports, Technology, Sciences, Business and health.

 # Developer
 Name: Marial Lugare